getbouncer/apidocs/bouncer-scan/verifying-high-risk-cards/android-integration-guide/README.md

 CardVerify will return an encrypted payload containing information about the payment card the user scanned.
 As in the example above, you can receive this payload using your activity or fragment's `onActivityResult` method.

+## Name and Expiry Extraction

+Name and expiry extraction are in beta, and must be manually enabled.
+The following steps enable them:

+1. In the `warmUp` method, set the optional `initializeNameAndExpiryExtraction` parameter to `true`.
+1. In the `start` method, set the optional `enableNameExtraction` and/or `enableExpiryExtraction` parameters to `true`.

+The scanner will now attempt to extract the cardholder name and card expiry during scan, and will return the values in the `cardScanned` method.

 ## Customizing

 CardVerify is built to be customized to fit your UI.